ljrk0/Framework_Laptop_11th_Gen_Intel_Core_BIOS_3.19_EFI/README.md

    ```
    This will start the update process.

+**Optionally skip CSME update:**
+As above, you can skip the CSME update by replacing the `FWUpdLc.efi`.

 ### Linux Method (CSME Update Only)

 The CSME System Tools also contain a `FWUpdLcl` file for Linux which can be run just like that: